felipedsi/pismo-test/README.md

 This command is going to create an image called `pismo-test:dev` which can be used to run the tests and the application itself.

-Then, you can just run the docker-compose:
+Then, you can just run using the docker-compose:
 ```bash
 docker-compose up
 ```

 The application will be acessible through `http://localhost:3000` endpoint.

-## Running without docker
+### Running without docker
 Just run the start script from the root folder:
 ```bash
 ./script/start